 Any accounts or borrowings that were based on relationships – or “handshakes” – could quickly need personal guarantees.

-Yes, disclosure of any sale or potential sale must be disclosed to vendors and creditors.
+Yes, the possibility of any sale or potential sale must be disclosed to vendors and creditors.
 But that disclosure must be timed properly and, most importantly, must be made by you, the business owner.

 Negotiating leverage with potential buyers will be lost if word gets out that the business is for sale.

 Confidentiality is important to most buyers.
 They don’t want their competitors to know what they’re doing.
 This requires them to keep their intentions from their own employees, customers and vendors.
 This is particularly the case when a company is embarked on a strategic acquisition – which is often the case when the business being sought is one with revenue north of $4m or $5m.

 Public knowledge that a business is for sale will just as often scare buyers away as not.

 Buyers and Confidentiality